STD’s on the rise in rural Kansas

-FINNEY CO., Kan.
-(KSNW) -Health officials warn that sexually transmitted diseases are on the rise in Kansas, especially in rural communities.
+GARDEN CITY, Kan.
+(KSNW) – Health officials warn that sexually transmitted diseases are on the rise in Kansas, especially in rural communities.

-“Chlamydia, Gonorrhea, HIV, syphilis are all on the rise,” said Finney County Health Department Community Health Educator, Randi Montgomery.
+“Chlamydia, Gonorrhea, HIV, syphilis are all on the rise,” said Randi Montgomery, Finney County Health Department Community Health Educator.

 Finney County health officials said the spike comes from young adults between the ages of 15 and 24, and with a young median age in Southwest Kansas, it hits the rural areas a bit harder.